 - clinical supervisor report

 - educational supervisor report (this is the important one for ARCP)

 - CSAC progression forms for sub-specialty trainees

 - Adding supervisors

-We frequently offer our Effective Educational Supervision course - see upcoming courses.
+We offer our Effective Educational Supervision course throughout the year - see upcoming EES courses.

 - 1. This does not necessarily have to be in Paediatrics - the decision to appoint a supervisor is a local decision outside of the remit of the RCPCH